EliaTogni/Univault/Classes/Privatezza e Protezione dei Dati.md

 Two aspects of protection:
 - direct release regulates to whom, when, for what purpose a user agrees to release information;
-- secondary usage regulates usage and further dissemination of user information by the receiving parties (e.g., P3P).
+- secondary usage regulates usage and further dissemination of user information by the receiving parties (what usage is done with the data after the primary use).

 ----------------------------------------------------------------

 ### Direct release – Several contributions
-The research community has been very active and produced several approaches for regulating interactions among unknown parties through the deﬁnition of attribute-based access control mechanisms.<br />
+The research community has been very active and produced several approaches for regulating interactions among unknown parties through the deﬁnition of attribute-based access control mechanisms (instead of identity-baed access control mechanism).<br />
-What users can do depend on assertions (attributes) they can prove presenting certiﬁcates.
+What users can do depend on assertions (**attributes**) they can prove presenting certiﬁcates.
 Access control does not return yes/no anymore, but responds with requirements that the requestor must satisfy to get access.
 Not only the server needs to be protected but the clients want guarantees too (e.g., privacy) $\to$ some form of negotiation may be introduced.

 Large body of proposals addressing:
-- credential/attribute-based policy speciﬁcations;
+- credential/attribute-based policy speciﬁcations (the usage of the term credential means that these documents must be certificated by someone);
 - policy evaluation with partial information;
 - policy conﬁdentiality support;
 - policy communication and dialog;
-- negotiation strategies and trust management;
+- negotiation strategies and **trust management**;
 - evaluation of termination, correctness, no improper information disclosure in the negotiation.

 $\to$ typically using logic-based languages.